elitizon/elitizonweb/data/blog/2021/08-01-postgres-up-and-running-with-docker-compose/index.md

       - POSTGRES_DB=todoapp
 ```

-- This file create a host called "db" from a Postgres version 13 image.
-The TCP port 5432 (postgres) of the host "db" is exposed externally as the TCP port 5432.
+- This file creates a host called "db" from a Postgres version 13 image.
+The TCP port 5432 (postgres) of the host "db" is exposed externally as TCP port 5432.

-- The local directory "./pgdata" is mapped as the "/var/lib/postgressql/data" inside the "db" host
+- The local directory "./pgdata" is mapped as "/var/lib/postprogressql/data" inside the "db" host

-- The user, password and database name are exposed as an environment variable
+- The username, password and database name are exposed as an environment variable

 ## Run the container in detached mode